webdriverextensions/webdriverextensions-maven-plugin/README.md

 </plugin>
 ```
 The installed driver's bit version will be 32 bit if you are running the plugin
 from a windows or mac platform.
-However on lunux platforms the OS bit version
+However on linux platforms the OS bit version
 will determine the bit version of the installed driver.

 Note that the plugin will automatically update the driver if a newer driver